CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/credentials/usercredentials.md

 ### Domain

 The Domain is used to define the domain to be used in authentication.
+The value of this property may optionally be encrypted, for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|